VinceWangVW/VinceWangVW.github.io/_pages/about.md

 ## Research Interests

 In the short term, my goal is to **strengthen my research methodology**.
-I have worked in different labs with different advisors on both mainstream topics such as large language models (LLMs) and vision-language models (VLMs), as well as less mainstream areas including causal inference and spatiotemporal forecasting.
+I have worked in different labs with different advisors on both mainstream topics such as large language models and vision-language models, as well as less mainstream areas including causal inference and spatiotemporal forecasting.

 In the long term, my primary research goal is to **advance efficient scientific computing through deep learning**.